 Income from shirt sales help to supplement our funding from the national Association.

-Thanks to Tracey Melville and Lauren Rock for their graphics design work, and to Judi Trainor, Pam Stoeffler, Harold Foster and Pauline Bowie for their work in shirt sales!
+Thanks to Tracey Melville for her graphics design work, and to Judi Trainor, Pam Stoeffler, Harold Foster and Pauline Bowie for their work in shirt sales!

 We use the following communications channels.

 These communications not only attract alums to our events, they also help to keep all of our local alums connected and feeling part of the larger U-M Seattle community.